astronomer/airflow-guides/guides/airflow-scaling-workers.md

     )
   ```

 > **Note:** If you're developing locally with the Astronomer CLI, you can define Airflow Pools in the `airflow_settings.yaml` file that was automatically generated when you initialized your Airflow project with `$ astro dev init`.
-This file allow you to set Pools, Variables, and Connections in a single file such that you don't have to manually re-create them in the Airflow UI every time you restart your environment.
+You can use this file to set Pools, Variables, and Connections without needing to manually recreate them in the Airflow UI whenever you restart your environment.
 For more information, read [Customize your Airflow Image on Astronomer](https://www.astronomer.io/docs/cloud/stable/develop/customize-image#configure-airflowsettingsyaml).